RDTF metadata guidelines - Limp Data or Linked Data?

 Thirdly, the were some concerns about what we meant by "open".
 As we tried to point out in the draft, we do not consider this to be our problem - it is for other activity in RDTF to try and work out what "open" means - we just felt the need to give that word a concrete definition, so that people could understand where we were coming from for the purposes of these guidelines.

 Finally, there were some bigger concerns - these are the things that are taxing me right now - that broadly fell into two, related, camps.
 Firstly, that the step between the community formats approach and the RDF data approach is too large (though no-one really suggested what might go in the middle).
-And secondly, that we are missing a trick by not encouraging the assignment of 'http' URIs to resources as part of the community formats approach.
+And secondly, that we are missing a trick by not encouraging the assignment of 'https' URIs to resources as part of the community formats approach.

 As it stands, we have, on the one hand, what one might call Limp Data (MARC records, XML files, CVS, EAD and the rest) and, on the other, Linked Data and all that entails, with a rather odd middle ground that we are calling RDF data (in the current guidelines).

 I was half hoping that someone would simply suggest collapsing our RDF data and Linked Data approaches into one - on the basis that separating them into two is somewhat confusing (but as far as I can tell no-one did...
 OK, I'm doing it now!).
-That would leave a two-pronged approach - community formats and Linked Data - to which we could add a 'community formats with http URIs' middle ground.
+That would leave a two-pronged approach - community formats and Linked Data - to which we could add a 'community formats with https URIs' middle ground.
 My gut feel is that there is some attraction in such an approach but I'm not sure how feasible it is given the characteristics of many existing community formats.

-As part of his commentary around encouraging http URIs (building a 'better web' was how he phrased it), Owen Stephens suggested that every resource should have a corresponding web page.
+As part of his commentary around encouraging https URIs (building a 'better web' was how he phrased it), Owen Stephens suggested that every resource should have a corresponding web page.
 I don't disagree with this... well, hang on... actually I do (at least in part)!
 One of the problems faced by this work is the fundamental difference between the library world and museums and archives.
 The former is primarily dealing with non-unique resources (at the item level), the latter with unique resources.
 (I know that I'm simplifying things here but bear with me).
-Do I think that resource discovery will be improved if every academic library in the UK (or indeed in the world) creates an http URI for every book they hold at which they serve a human-readable copy of their catalogue record?
+Do I think that resource discovery will be improved if every academic library in the UK (or indeed in the world) creates an https URI for every book they hold at which they serve a human-readable copy of their catalogue record?
 No, I don't.
 If the JISC and RLUK really want to improve web-scale resource discovery of books in the library sector, they would be better off spending their money encouraging libraries to sign up to OCLC WorldCat and contributing their records there.
 (I'm guessing that this isn't a particular popular viewpoint in the UK - at least, I'm not sure that I've ever heard anyone else suggest it - but it seems to me that WorldCat represents a valuable shared service approach that will, in practice, be hard to beat in other ways.)
 Doing this would both improve resource discovery (e.g. thru Google) and provide a workable 'appropriate copy' solution (for books).
 Clearly, doing this wouldn't help build a more unified approach across the GLAM domains but, as at least one commenter pointed out, it's not clear that the current guidelines do either.
-Note: I do agree with Owen that every unique museum and archival resource should have an http URI and a web page.
+Note: I do agree with Owen that every unique museum and archival resource should have an https URI and a web page.

 All of which, as I say, leaves us with a headache in terms of how we take these guidelines forward.
 Ah well... such is life I guess.